 For the first week, your doctor will likely suggest you wear an eye shield while you sleep.
 This protects the site of your surgery so your eye can heal.
 If you're in pain or you feel your eye isn't healing like it should, tell your doctor right away.

 After 8 weeks, your eye should be fully healed.
 About 90% of people see better after cataract surgery.
 But don't expect your vision to be perfect.
 You may still need to wear glasses or contacts.

 What if My Vision Gets Cloudy After Surgery?

 Sometimes after cataract surgery, you may find that things start to look cloudy again.
 It happens because a lens capsule -- the part of your eye that holds your new artificial lens in place -- begins to thicken up.

 You may hear your doctor call this by its medical name: posterior capsule opacification.
 The problem may not show up right away.
 You may notice it months or years later.

 Your doctor may suggest a procedure called YAG to fix it.
+This surgery takes a few minutes and is painless.
 A surgeon uses a laser to open up the thickening around the lens capsule and let more light get through your artificial lens.
 That will clear up your cloudy vision.